Divorce & Family

 Employers are responsible for the health and safety of their work force, which accounts for both mental and physical health.
 It’s important that organisations put appropriate measures in place to address and manage such issues.

 So what can employers do to help support the mental health of employees?

 It’s important to create an environment where employees feel able to talk openly about mental health.
 If you think about your work environment; Do you raise awareness of mental health in the workplace?
 Do you offer a supportive and open environment?

 Employees need to feel confident that they could approach someone should they have any mental health issues or concerns.
-They need to be assured that they will not be judged or for their position within the organisation be compromised in anyway.
+They need to be assured that they will not be judged and that their position within the organisation will not be compromised in any way.

 Can you honestly say that you could spot the signs of potential mental health issues on an individual basis?

 It all starts with understanding your employees and team.
 Not only is it important to create a safe environment, you need to also take the time to get to know your employees and you’ll become more alert to shifts in mood or behaviour.